yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 * T = scaling temperature of the MC swaps (temperature units)
 * R0 = scaling swap probability of the MC swaps (distance units)
 * voro-ID = valid voronoi compute id (compute voronoi/atom)
-* two or more keyword/value pairs may be appended to args
+* one or more keyword/value pairs may be appended to args
 * keywords *types* and *diff* are mutually exclusive, but one must be specified
 * keyword = *types* or *diff* or *ke* or *region* or *rates*